 10 facts about the Queen of England’s Christmas Day Speech

-- The first Christmas broadcast was delivered to the world by George V in 1932.
+- George V delivered the first Christmas broadcast to the world in 1932.

-- The 1932 speech was written by Rudyard Kipling – writer of The Jungle Book!
+- Rudyard Kipling – writer of The Jungle Book, wrote the 1932 speech!

-- The idea for a Royal Christmas speech was first suggested by Sir John Reith – founder of the BBC.
+- But in actual fact, the idea for a Royal Christmas speech was first suggested by Sir John Reith – founder of the BBC.

-- Queen Elizabeth II has made a Christmas speech every year except 1969.
+- Queen Elizabeth II made a Christmas speech every year except 1969.

 - The first televised broadcast took place in 1957.

 - The Queen’s Christmas Speech is usually filmed at Buckingham Palace but occasionally takes place at Windsor Castle and Sandringham House, Norfolk.